rodumani/CS374/dp2/dp2.md

     10.

 2. **HMW give a better way to manage attachment files?**
-    1. Browse files like a folder
+    1. **Browse files like a folder**
     2. Make several cloud folder for attached files, for each mail sharing team.
     3. Make a folder of emails with something attached.
     4. Automatically save the attached files at external file server and browse them.
     5. Filter mail with and without attached files.
     6. Automatically upload it on drive.
     7. Suggest attachment title if it's title is not clear e.g. document.pdf, thesis.docx
-    8.
+    8. Support mark star on attachment.
-    9.
+    9. Rename attachment.
-    10.
+    10. Apply plug-ins to an attachment when it arrives.

 3. **HMW prevent from forgetting the attachment?**
-    1. Set different background color on editor if attachment exists or not
+    1. **Set different background color on editor if attachment exists or not**
     2. Set different background color on mail-list if attachment exists or not
     3. Automatically group mail by file types
     4. Separate “Send a mail” and “Send file” button